-These are widely regarded as one of the most effective management tools for managing absence.
-It allows managers to identify short term absence issues early on and start a discussion with the employee to try and resolve any underlying problems.
+These are widely regarded as one of the most effective management tools for managing short-term absence.
+It allows managers to identify short-term absence issues early on and start a discussion with the employee to try and resolve any underlying problems.
 However it is vital that RTWs are carried out for every period of absence and they are done consistently across Companies.

 The purpose of return to work interviews is to:·

 Check they are well enough to be at work·

 Discuss the details of an agreed return to work based on advice given by the GP in the Statement of Fitness for Work having already agreed the return to work in principle by talking through the issues on the phone or face to face